tursilion/turnabout/readme.md

 This is an attempt to code a game out of the old Phoenix Wright - Turnabout Storm MLP cross-over fan video.

 The game plays online using a TI-99/4A with TIPI or compatible for the web access.
+It also supports F18A for better graphics.

 It is built into my Classic99 emulator as well:

 https://harmlesslion.com/classic99